dhanu0001/tom/intellij-ultimate-2016.1/getting-started-with-tomcat-in-intellij-ultimate-2016.1.md

 _required_ as servlets have to be kept in a named package for deployment, instead of the default "no-name" package.

-First we write a naive, unflexible and illegible servlet (we will decouple the HTML from the servlet soon),
+First we write a naive, inflexible and illegible servlet (we will decouple the HTML from the servlet soon),

 ```java